IVSoftware/six-up-xps-page/README.md

 >Is there any better way to get this done?

 If I'm understanding your code and intent, then yes the better way would be making sure that the _document_ (the data) is being properly decoupled from the view that displays it.
 You shouldn't have to clone anything, but especially not framework elements.
-Everything you are doing seems to rely on an implied data record that could be represented as:
+My reason for saying this is that everything you're doing seems to rely on an "implied data record" that conceptually could be represented similar to this:

+**Model**

 ~~~
 partial class UniqueNumberItem : ObservableObject